 A vacation rental business involves acquiring, maintaining, marketing and renting out these properties to travelers.

-How do I start a rental business?
+How do I start a short-term rental business?

 There are two main approaches you can when it comes to building a vacation rental business: